Silanael/sart/README.md

 - LIST is extremely slow with ArFS-drives/paths.
 It is purposely left that way for this version in order to provide a good known to compare listings against when I do optimize it.
 Use VERIFY to verify and generate lists of drive content.

+- ArFS-entities made with future ArDrive-software may not show up if it continues the idiotic convention of having a different App-Name -tag for each client.
+  Currently there exists no solid way of identifying ArFS-transactions as not even the presence of the ArFS-tag is guaranteed.
+If more App-Name -variations are added, they can be appended to `Config.ArFSTXQueryTags`, or alternatively the option `--less-filters` can be used to completely remove the identifying requirements (this leaves queries with things like `Entity-Type=drive` and `Drive-Id=<id>`).
+Using this option may produce false entries and errors if any other software uses the same tags as ArFS.
+  **Currently the VERIFY-functionality ignores this and seeks for metadata transactions containing an `ArFS`-tag**.

 - This version uses a fixed concurrent delay of 200ms.
 Dropping it to 50ms gives faster VERIFY-listings but is too fast for some Internet-connections.
   If you're getting errors in VERIFY-listings, try increasing concurrent interval,